eqNj/eqN-PD2-Filter/README.md

 If ever so inclined, you can support my efforts by donating on [PayPal](https://www.paypal.com/donate/?business=65YT5QXDEURW8&no_recurring=0&currency_code=USD).

-The version known as 'eqN-Filter' in the game launcher includes all other versions of the filter, adjustable using the in-game settings.
+The version known as 'eqN-All-In-One' in the game launcher includes all other versions of the filter, adjustable using the in-game settings.

 The Relaxed version of this filter is the basis upon which all versions of this filter derive.
 It is generally less strict than other filters in the launcher but still focused on only showing potentially useful items.
 It is especially focused on optimizations as you level and slightly more lenient in the endgame by comparison.
 All versions of this filter share the same optimized leveling experience before reaching character level 75.